siraat-ai-academy/azurex4-cert-bootcamp/README.md

 ---

-## 🦸‍♂️ 🔹 The People Behind the Path
+## 🦸‍♂️ 🔹 The Azure Learning Circle
-— Turning complex into calm.
+— Voices guiding you, step by step.

 ### • About Muhammad Naveed Ishaque